kykiefer/depression-detect/README.md

 <sub><b>Figure 1: </b> Virtual interview with Ellie. </sub>

 ## Acoustic Features of Speech
 While some emotion detection research focuses on the semantic content of audio signals in predicting depression, I decided to focus on the [prosodic](http://clas.mq.edu.au/speech/phonetics/phonology/intonation/prosody.html)  features, which have also been found to be promising predictors of depression.
-These include sentence length and rhythm, intonation, fundamental frequency, and Mel-frequency cepstral coefficients ([MFCCs](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)).<sup>[2](#references)</sup> More generally, prosodic features can be characterized by a listener as pitch, tone, rhythm, stress, voice quality, articulation, intonation, etc.
+Prosodic features can be characterized by a listener as pitch, tone, rhythm, stress, voice quality, articulation, intonation, etc. Encouraging features in research include sentence length and rhythm, intonation, fundamental frequency, and Mel-frequency cepstral coefficients ([MFCCs](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)).<sup>[2](#references)</sup>

 ### Segmentation ([code](https://github.com/kykiefer/depression-detect/blob/master/src/data/segmentation.py))
 The first step in analyzing a person's prosodic features of speech is segmenting the person's speech from silence, other speakers, and noise.
 Fortunately, the participants in the DAIC-WOZ study were wearing close proximity microphones in low noise environments, which allowed for fairly complete segmentation in 84% of interviews using [pyAudioAnanlysis'](https://github.com/tyiannak/pyAudioAnalysis) segmentation module.
-When implementing the algorithm in a wearable device, [speaker diarization](https://en.wikipedia.org/wiki/Speaker_diarisation)  (speaker identification) and background noise removal would need further development for a more robust product.
+When implementing the algorithm in a wearable device, [speaker diarization](https://en.wikipedia.org/wiki/Speaker_diarisation)  (speaker identification) and background noise removal would require further development for a more robust product.
 However, in the interest of quickly establishing a minimum viable product, this desired further development was not addressed in the current effort.

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction, which is the most critical component to building a successful approach.
 One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
-Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first approach to this classification problem involved building short-term feature matrices of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
+Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first approach to this classification problem involved building short-term feature matrices from 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
 Since these features are lower level representations of audio, the concern arises that subtle speech characteristics displayed by depressed individuals would go undetected.

-Running a Random Forest on the 34 short-term features alluded to, yielded an encouraging [F1 score](https://en.wikipedia.org/wiki/F1_score) of `0.59`, with minimal tuning.
+Running a Random Forest on the 34 short-term features alluded to yielded an encouraging [F1 score](https://en.wikipedia.org/wiki/F1_score) of `0.59`, with minimal tuning.
 This approach has been previously employed by others, so I treated this as "baseline" comparative data for which to develop and evaluate a completely new approach involving convolutional neural networks (CNNs) with spectrograms, which I felt could be quite promising and powerful.

-Neural networks are emerging in cutting edge emotion and language detection models.
 CNNs require a visual image.
-In this effort, speech stimuli is visually represented via [spectrograms](https://en.wikipedia.org/wiki/Spectrogram).
+In this effort, speech stimuli is visually represented via a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).
 A spectrogram is a visual representation of sound, displaying the amplitude of the frequency components of a signal over time.
 Unlike MFCCs and other transformations that represent lower level features of sound, spectrograms maintain a high level of detail (including the noise, which can present challenges to neural network learning).

 An example of a spectrogram input to the CNN is shown in Figure 2.